 All of the people in this landmark study had initial CT Scans and got their Coronary Calcium (CAC) Scores - they were men and women in their 50's with very significant risk factors (but no history of MI's).
 All of them went on aggressive statin treatment.
-And all of them had follow-up scans in the subsequent years; most importantly, they recorded who lived and who died over ~6 years, and the results were, quite frankly, shocking.
-Fascinatingly, the people in the left hand plots whose CAC progression year-to-year slowed right down (<15% increase per year) did incredibly well considering they were originally high-risk - incredibly well, with excellent survival; and their excellent survival was attained regardless of their original CAC score - they were 'cured', period.
+And all of them had follow-up scans in the subsequent years; most importantly, they recorded who escaped events versus those who didn't over ~6 years, and the results were, quite frankly, shocking.
+Fascinatingly, the people in the left hand plots whose CAC progression year-to-year slowed right down (<15% increase per year) did incredibly well considering they were originally high-risk - incredibly well, and their excellent MI-free survival was attained regardless of their original CAC score - they were 'cured', period.
 But now we turn to the people on the right whose CAC progression continued at >15% per year in spite of treatment.
 They were screwed - and what about the ones who had higher CAC scores to start off with?
 To put it bluntly - they were rightly f^"ked; read it and weep.

-I have never seen mortality outcomes that come close to this disaster - high CAC with >15% yearly increase is utter carnage, nothing else comes remotely close.
+I have never seen MI outcomes that come close to this disaster - high CAC with >15% yearly increase is utter carnage, nothing else comes remotely close.

 But did I not title this post with the words 'Cholesterol' and 'LDL'?
 What's the story there?
 Surely the people on the right who were utterly screwed, falling like flies as the atherosclerotic fires continued to rage unabated in their tattered arteries - surely, surely they had higher relative LDL levels contributing to their massive increase in atherosclerotic arterial death?
 They simply must have had at least a higher LDL, it being the putative big factor in this whole heart disease drama - and often the only one that mainstream doctors look at to assess effectiveness of statins on risk reduction?